 - Push buttons simply scroll through the screen and access setting options.

 - 2 Installation options come as standard for surface or recess mounting and connection to the controller is made via the supplied 3m serial cable.
-6m is available to order.
+5m and 10m replacement cable available in our shop.

 - Surface mount : 125 x 75 x 50mm, 203g

 - Recess Mount: 125 x 75 x 9mm, 132g Cut out : 100 x 62mm

 - Packed : 155 x 145 x 60, 320g